Interpretable Neural ODEs for Gene Regulatory Network Discovery under Perturbations: Results: GRN Inference

 \subsection{GRN inference on the TF Atlas}

 We trained PerturbODE on the TF Atlas to evaluate its performance on a large-scale real dataset.
 The TF Atlas overexpresses TFs and uses scRNA-seq to measure cell states after 7 days of perturbation \citep{Joung2023}.
-As this dataset maps the interventional effects of TF overexpression, PerturbODE's inferred GRNs can uncover TF-to-TF interactions and higher-level network structure through TF modules.
+As this dataset maps the effects of TF overexpression, PerturbODE's inferred GRNs can uncover TF-to-gene interactions and network structure through TF modules.

+Control samples (mCherry) were used as the initial gene expression states for solving the neural ODE (\hyperref[eq:ode]{Equation \ref*{eq:ode}}).
+The resulting trajectories were used to predict final cell states, which were compared with ground-truth gene expression measurements obtained after $7$ days of TF overexpression.
+Evaluation was performed on the union of the top $500$ highly variable genes and the differentially expressed, experimentally intervened genes, yielding a total of $812$ genes.
+Bicycle and DCDI were excluded from this comparison because they failed to run on datasets of this size due to memory constraints and numerical instability, respectively.
+PerturbODE was evaluated under both perfect (P) and imperfect (I) interventions, with PerturbODE* denoting the model variant that learns a tunable overexpression strength $s$ for each gene.

-We used the control samples (mCherry) as the initial gene expression values for solving the neural ODE (\hyperref[eq:ode]{Equation \ref*{eq:ode}}).
-Using the inferred neural ODE trajectories, we compared the predicted final cell states with ground-truth gene expression measured after $7$ days of TF overexpression.
-To evaluate the model's ability to recover GRNs, we used three well-studied and experimentally validated human GRNs derived from extensive RNA-seq and ATAC-seq measurements generated as part of the TF Atlas study (see Appendix \ref{sec:ground_grn}).
-Since the GRNs contain only positive directed edges, our ground truth is restricted to true positives and false negatives.
-Consequently, we only computed recall scores for edge detection on the three TF-Atlas human GRNs (Appendix \ref{sec:thresholds}).
+We consider two evaluation settings, using recall for the first and AUPRC for the second.
+For the recall-based evaluation, we benchmark the model on three well-characterized and experimentally validated human GRNs.
+These networks were constructed using RNA-seq and ATAC-seq data collected following thousands of transcription factor (TF) overexpression experiments in the TF Atlas study, together with previously CRISPR-validated GRN edges \citep{Neijts2017,Krendl2017,Dejana2007} (see Appendix \ref{sec:ground_grn}).
+Since the GRNs contain only activating regulatory edges, our ground truth is restricted to true positives and false negatives.
+Hence, we only computed recall scores for edge detection on the three TF Atlas human GRNs (Appendix \ref{sec:thresholds}).
 To assess statistical significance of the model predictions, we compared the inferred GRNs with random matrices and computed a $p$-value (Appendix \ref{sec:permutation_test}).

-We benchmark PerturbODE against GENIE3, DCDFG, NO-TEARS, and NO-TEARS-LR by training on the union of the top $500$ highly variable genes and the experimentally intervened genes that are differentially expressed, resulting in a total of $812$ genes.
-Due to memory constraints and numerical instability, Bicycle and DCDI fail to scale to datasets of this size and are therefore excluded from comparison.
-We evaluate PerturbODE under both perfect (P) and imperfect (I) intervention.
-PerturbODE* refers to the model with tunable overexpression strength $s$ for each gene (\hyperref[eq:ode]{Equation \ref*{eq:ode}}).